tburrows13/FreightForwarding/README.md

 ### Map generation
 - Added 'X-Mod Default preset' which uses island/continent generation from IslandStart
 - Oil only spawns in water (relevant mod settings have been hidden)
+- Radar scan range increased from 29x29 to 41x41 chunks, to make it easier to discover islands over water

 ### Recipe changes
 - Added wood to rail cost and multiplied cost by 10 (cost x5, rails per craft x0.5)